learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 current scope, it knows a local variable with the same name.
 If so, it will use the value that is associated with this variable.
 If there’s no local variable with this name, then it will look for a method.
-If there’s _also_ no method or global variable with thismname, Ruby will then raise the error message.
+If there’s _also_ no method or global variable with this name, Ruby will then raise the error message.

 Here, we define `local_variable` and use it: